Marine RQ-21 Blackjack Drones Are Flying Three Times More Than Expected In Iraq and Syria

 This would allow Marine units, include reconnaissance and special operations elements, to develop so-called “patterns of life” about a specific target or small group of individuals.
 Understanding their routines and typical movements could help in the planning for a raid or strike that eliminates as much collateral damage and as many civilian casualties as possible – a process known to the U.S. military as finding, fixing, and finishing the enemy, which also happens to be the motto of the Navy’s RQ-21 program office.

 The Blackjacks may eventually be able to carry miniaturized munitions themselves in order to directly strike targets they come across in the future.
-There are a steadily increasing number of suitably diminutive precision-guided bombs and missiles.
+There are a steadily increasing number of suitably diminutive precision-guided

 In 2007, an older MQ-5B Hunter reportedly conducted a strike in Iraq using a GBU-44/B Viper Strike munition, a clear demonstration of the utility of drones of this size in an armed role.
 Textron has already demonstrated versions of its RQ-7 with small weapons, too.